Finland's Complicated Love Affair with Alcohol

 What is Finnish drinking culture like?

 Finnish drinking culture tends toward intensity rather than frequency.
-Finns are less likely to have a casual glass of wine mid-week than many European counterparts, but when the occasion calls for it, a sauna evening, a summer gathering, a long weekend, they take it seriously.
+Finns are less likely to have a casual glass of wine mid-week than many European counterparts, but when the occasion calls for it, a sauna evening or a summer gathering, they take it seriously.
 The sauna and alcohol connection is deeply rooted in Finnish social life.

 What is the national drink of Finland?